There may be affiliate links in this post. Read my disclosure policy to learn more.

 Lismore Castle in County Waterford

 The approach to the town of Lismore, Co.
-Waterford snakes its way alongside the River Blackwater as slowly, dense foliage gives way to the edges of the town.
-You round the final corner and are hit slap-bang in the face by the mighty splendour of Lismore Castle, which rears its way out of a thick blanket of trees and towers imposingly over the river below.
+Waterford, snakes its way alongside the River Blackwater as dense foliage slowly gives way to the town’s edges.
+You round the final corner and are hit slap-bang in the face by the mighty splendor of Lismore Castle, which rears its way out of a thick blanket of trees and towers imposingly over the river below.

-Not necessarily an obvious choice, but a stop off at Lismore Castle makes for a great ‘hidden gem’ to add to your Ireland itinerary, and a diversion through Co.
+It’s not necessarily an obvious choice, but a stop off at Lismore Castle makes for a great ‘hidden gem’ to add to your Ireland itinerary.
+A diversion through Co.
 Waterford is easily included if you are planning on transiting from Dublin to Killarney while visiting Ireland.

 Lismore Castle is the Irish home of the Duke of Devonshire and, if it tickles your fancy (and your budget allows it, it’s not cheap!), is available for exclusive rent.
-Rich with history and filled with world-class art, it offers the experience to stay in utmost luxury and be king of the castle!
+Rich with history and world-class art, it offers the experience of staying in utmost luxury and being king of the castle!

-If however, your pocket doesn’t quite stretch to this, you can pay a visit instead to the Lismore Castle Art Gallery, which is housed in the once-derelict west wing of the castle.
-There is one major exhibition hosted there per year, as well as tours, workshops and other arts related events throughout the year.
+If, however, your pocket doesn’t quite stretch to this, you can visit the Lismore Castle Art Gallery, which is housed in the once-derelict west wing of the castle.
+One major exhibition is hosted there per year, as well as tours, workshops, and other arts-related events throughout the year.

-Visitors can also enjoy a walk through the castle gardens, where several pieces of contemporary sculptures have been installed on permanent display.
+Visitors can also enjoy a walk through the castle gardens, where several contemporary sculptures are on permanent display.

 Huntington Castle in County Carlow

-One of the most beautiful and less well-known castles in Ireland is Huntington Castle in County Carlow.
+One of Ireland’s most beautiful and less well-known castles is Huntington Castle in County Carlow.
 Huntington Castle and Gardens is located in Clonegal on the Carlow/Wexford border and was originally built as a defensive garrison on the main Dublin to Wexford route in 1625.

 The original tower house which served as the garrison was built in the 15th century and despite being captured by Cromwell, it became the stronghold of the Esmonde family.